garsidestephen/qnaclient/README.md

 ## Configurable Parameters
-The following are the configurable parameters for the **qnaClient**, together with their defaults and a brief explanation:-
+The following are the configurable parameters for **QNAClient**, together with their defaults and a brief explanation:-

 **"title"** :  ""  -  Displayed in the header bar of the chat window

 **"minimumAcceptableAnswerScore"** : "50"  -  Used to calculate whether the top answer returned by your bot is an acceptable response.
 If all answers returned have a lower score then the '**noAnswer**' phrase is displayed in the chat stream.

-**"pageContainerId"** :  ""  -  If present, the qna client html will be injected into the dom element with this id.
+**"pageContainerId"** :  ""  -  If present, QNAClient html will be injected into the dom element with this id.

-**"pageContainerClass"** : ""  -  If present, the qna client html will be injected into the dom element with this class.
+**"pageContainerClass"** : ""  -  If present, QNAClient html will be injected into the dom element with this class.

 **"theme"** :  "default"  -  There is currently only 1 theme, however, more are planned, or you can easily create your own!